 Christian A. Pascarella

 Christian A. Pascarella is the Director of the Teaching American History graduate program.
-An alumnus of the Florida State University, he received a Bachelor of Science degree in Social Sciences Education in 1997.
-Upon graduation, he returned to his hometown of Boca Raton, Florida, where he taught Advanced Placement United States History at his alma mater, Spanish River Community High School.
+He holds a Master of Arts in American History and Government from Ashland University and a Bachelor of Science in Social Sciences Education from the Florida State University.
+Prior to joining Ashbrook, he taught Advanced Placement United States History at his alma mater, Spanish River Community High School in Boca Raton, Florida.
 In addition to his classroom duties, Chris was involved in the planning of the district-wide American history curriculum and the training of new AP teachers for the School District of Palm Beach County.
 He coordinated the development and operation of Spanish River High’s partnership with the Gilder Lehrman Institute of American History to create a four-year American studies magnet program at the school.
 He has also served as a reader for the College Board’s Advanced Placement exam.